 - Handling and storage: Safe handling technique,

 - Exposure control / individual protection: Control parameters: occupational or biological exposure limits or limit values.
 Appropriate engineering controls.
 Individual protection measures, such as personal protection equipment.
 Maximum permissible concentrations.
-Safety data sheet definition

 - Physical and chemical properties: Appearance (physical state, colour, etc.), Smell, Olfactory threshold, pH, Melting point/freezing point, Initial point and boiling range, Flashpoint, Evaporation rate, Flammability (solid/gas), Upper/lower limit of flammability or possible explosion, Vapor pressure and density, Relative density, Solubility, Autoignition temperature, Decomposition temperature, Viscosity etc.

-- Stability and reactivity: Reactivity, Chemical stability, Possibility of dangerous reactions, Conditions to avoid (for example, static electricity discharge, shock or vibration), Incompatible materials, Hazardous decomposition products.
+- Stability and reactivity: Reactivity, Chemical stability, Possibility of dangerous reactions, Conditions to avoid (for example, static electricity discharge, shock or vibration), Incompatible materials, and Hazardous decomposition products.

 - Toxicological information: Concise but complete and understandable description of the various toxicological effects on health and the available data used to identify these effects, such as Information on the probable routes of exposure (inhalation, ingestion, contact with skin and eyes), Symptoms related to physical, chemical and toxicological characteristics, estimates).
-Safety data sheet definition

 - Ecological information: Ecotoxicity (aquatic and terrestrial, when this information is available), Persistence and degradability, Bioaccumulative potential, Mobility in soil, and Other adverse effects.